EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Godot demo projects like the "2D Platformer Demo (KinematicBody)" one and the now gone "Cubio" project (One was the source for the Soccer Ball attack and the other was the source for player physics, some used in the ICE state).
 * GDQuest (Made a platform tutorial series, in which i made the practice game and took some stuff from it; Did a lot of other tutorial videos and applications)
-* HeartBeast (Similar to above, such as how i implemented ladders and a checkpoint system)
+* HeartBeast (Similar to above, such as how i implemented ladders)
 * GameDev With Drew (Godot tutorial videos).
 * Samsface (Same as above)
 * Jon Topielski (Same as above)